-George’s Dragon: George’s Dragon offers a free PDF entitle “Good Puppy”.
-This making a 300-page behavioral guide contains advice for parents on how to motivate their kids and improve family dynamics at home.
+George’s Dragon: George’s Dragon offers a free PDF entitled “Good Puppy”.
+This is a 300-page behavioral guide contains advice for parents on how to motivate their kids and improve family dynamics at home.
 To unlock free access, use the code homehelp on the download page (source).

 Glo: Glo is offering free online classes for meditation, Pilates, and yoga.
 No registration is required to access these videos online (source).

 Headspace: Headspace offers free courses on meditation and relaxation.
 Healthcare professionals can subscribe to Headspace Plus for free when they sign up with their email address and National Provider Identifier (NPI) number (source).

 Nike Training Club: The Nike Training Club (NTC) offers its Premium workouts for free.
 Download the NTC app or update to its latest version (source).

 Peloton: The Peloton app is offering free 90-day access to exercises such as meditation, yoga, cardio, strength training, and more (source).

 Parenting for Lifelong Health: Parenting for Lifelong Health is offering free tip sheets that can help parents cope with home-based learning throughout the COVID-19 pandemic.
 These resources are downloadable in 55 different languages (source).

 Pilot Light: The Pilot Light Food Education Center is providing free cooking and nutrition lessons that are available in English and Spanish.
 New lessons are added every week that include videos, activities, and discussions related to each recipe (sources).